-• Dietary requirements are available if needed.
+- Dietary requirements.
 This can include:

+- vegan

+- vegetarian

-- o vegan - o vegetarian - FODMAP (a diet that eliminates certain types of foods to help people with digestive symptoms) - o gluten-free is available if needed. - Add easy-to-read signs for different types of food. - Participants may bring their drink bottles and straws.
+- FODMAP (a diet that eliminates certain types of foods to help people with digestive symptoms)

+- gluten-free

+- Add easy-to-read signs for different types of food.

+- Participants may bring their drink bottles and straws.
 Provide straws if needed.